mobilemind/OpenInlets/README.md

 ## Requirements

 + Mobile Safari 7.x or higher (v2.2.0 tested with iOS 11)
-+ Corresponding iOS app (_except_ for "IsItAws" bookmarklet)
++ Corresponding iOS app (_except_ for "IsItAws" and "ModifySupportUrl" bookmarklet)

 ### Notes

 1. Bookmarklets do _not_ work in Google Chrome, Ghostery and DuckDuckGo iOS apps due to restrictions of those apps on `javascript:` URL bookmarks.
-2. SearchIn1Password _does_ work on Macintosh OS X Mavericks with Safari or Firefox.
+2. SearchIn1Password _does_ work on macOS with Safari or Firefox.

 ## License